 Every firefighter should see this first video, titled Everyone goes home published on YouTube on May 30, 2013.
 It includes an assortment of people with various degrees of involvement in the South Canyon Fire.

-The next two videos, 2014 WFSTAR: Parts One & Two, 1994 South Canyon Fire on Storm King Mountain, are about the lessons learned after the fire.
-In the video, 11 firefighters that survived tell their stories.
+In the next video, 1994 South Canyon Fire on Storm King Mountain, 11 firefighters that survived tell their stories.

 As a bonus, check out the excellent July 3 article at Oregonlive that includes video interviews with three survivors of the fire, Alex Robertson, Sarah Doehring, and Michelle Ryerson.